-The Police Report is Wrong.
+The Car Crash Police Report is Wrong.
 What Can I Do?: South Florida Car Accident Attorney Shares Advice

-If the police report of your accident has factual errors, you can get the report amended to reflect what actually happened.
+If the police report of your car accident has factual errors, you can usually get the report amended to reflect what actually happened.
 This process is simple as long as you have documentation to prove the error on the report.
-A factual error would be something like having the wrong make of the car or the wrong street name where the car accident occurred, or maybe the wrong time of day, etc. This is the time when all those pictures you took at the scene of the accident and the statements you gave to doctors will come in handy.
+A factual error would be something like having the wrong make of the car, or the wrong street name where the car accident occurred, or maybe the wrong time of day, etc. This is the time when all those pictures you hopefully took at the scene of the accident and the statements you gave to doctors will come in handy.

 If the errors in the police report are not factual or there is no proof to correct the error, amending the police report will be difficult.
 An example of non-factual error is something like a statement from a witness.
 If you don’t agree with a statement in the police report, you have the option to write your own account of the event and request that it be submitted as evidence with the police report.
 Unfortunately, because this evidence is disputable, it may not be included with the report.